SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Second Example of Static Aspect Definition

 \section{Second Example of Static Aspect Definition}

 The traversal defined in \Cref{fig:sad:confidentiality} analyzes confidentiality violations (\Cref{sec:background:security:infoFlow}), i.e., occurrences where a sensitive value is leaked in a sink.
-It does so by importing values of the \aspectSensitive static aspect obtained in the traversal defined in \Cref{fig:sad:travSensitive}, using sinks annotated by a security expert, and raising an alarm when a sensitive symbol is involved in the same expression as a sink.
+It does so by importing values of the \aspectSensitive static aspect obtained in the traversal defined in \Cref{fig:sad:travSensitive} of the main paper, using sinks annotated by a security expert, and raising an alarm when a sensitive symbol is involved in the same expression as a sink.

 This traversal definition demonstrates how static aspects can be imported from past traversals.
 More precisely, the \code{fromTraversal} construct is used at \Cref{line:travConfidentiality:importAspect} to import the \code{Sensitive} static aspect previously defined during the \code{travSensitive} traversal.
 Then, values of this static aspect at the symbolic state \code{point} can be captured using the \code{getAspect(point, Sensitive)} primitive (\Cref{line:travConfidentiality:getAspect}).
 Finally, the value of the \code{point} variable is instantiated by the \code{currentPoint} primitive when used in the scope of a \code{pointcut}, for instance at \Cref{line:travConfidentiality:Exp:currentPoint}.